 The Compensation Committee assists the Board in Group management remuneration matters and receives information and prepares the Board's and the AGM's decisions on matters relating to the principles of remuneration, remunerations and other terms of employment of Group management.
 The objective of the Committee in determining compensation for Group management is to provide a compensation package that is based on market conditions, is competitive and takes into account the scope and responsibilities associated with the position, as well as the skills, experience and performance of the individual.
 The Committee's tasks also include monitoring and evaluating programmes for variable remuneration, the application of the Policy on Remuneration as well as the current remuneration structures and levels in the Company.
 The Compensation Committee may request advice and assistance of external reward consultants.
-For further information regarding Group remuneration matters, see the remuneration section of this report on pages 31-35.
+For further information regarding Group remuneration matters, see the remuneration section of this report on pages 31-35 and the separate Remuneration Report available on the Company's website.

-Compensation Committee work during 2020:
+Compensation Committee work during 2021:

-- Ongoing review of the performance management process through various meetings across the year. - Based on the previous changes in Swedish legislation as a result of the European Union Shareholder Rights Directive II and the new Policy on Remuneration that was prepared for and adopted by the 2020 AGM, the Committee has overseen the development of the first Remuneration Report for Board and AGM approval. - Review of the Policy on Remuneration adopted by the 2020 AGM and decision not to propose any changes to the 2021 AGM. - Review and discussion on remuneration levels and practices throughout the Company for consideration in relation to Group management remuneration. - Review of the performance of the CEO and Group management as per the performance management process. - Preparing a report regarding the Board's evaluation of remuneration in 2019. - Continuous monitoring and evaluation of remuneration structures, levels, programmes and the Policy on Remuneration. - Consultation and meetings with Company stakeholders, regarding the proposed long-term incentive plan (LTIP) 2020 and Company remuneration practices. - Preparing a proposal for LTIP 2020 for Board and AGM approval through various work sessions and preparation discussions.

-- Review of fulfilment of LTIP 2017 performance conditions and confirmation of vesting. - Preparing a proposal for remuneration and other terms of employment for the new CEO for Board approval. - Review of the CEO's proposals for remuneration and other terms of employment of the other members of Group management for Board approval, including the new COO. - Review of the CEO's proposals for the principles of compensation of other employees. - Review and approval of the CEO's proposals for 2020 LTIP awards and in principle awards for 2021 LTIP. - Frequent contacts, ongoing dialogue and decisions outside of formal meetings to provide oversight and approvals for remuneration issues as presented by Group management. - · Review of the Group management succession plan. - Review of the LTIP performance targets and decision to propose a revised peer group for LTIP 2021 to the Board. - Performing a mid-year review of performance targets as a consequence of the impact of the COVID-19 pandemic and the oil price downturn. - Proposal for the compensation arrangement of the previous CEO in connection with him stepping down for Board approval.
+- Ongoing review of the performance management process through various meetings across the year. - Preparing the Remuneration Report for Board and AGM approval and considering enhancements for the 2021 Remuneration Report. - Continuous monitoring and evaluation of remuneration structures, levels, programmes and the Policy on Remuneration. - Review of the Policy on Remuneration adopted by the 2020 AGM and decision not to propose any changes to the 2022 AGM - Review and discussion on remuneration levels and practices throughout the Company for consideration in relation to Group management remuneration. - Review of the performance of the CEO and Group management as per the performance management process. - Preparing a proposal for LTIP 2021 for Board and AGM approval through various work sessions and preparation discussions. - Review of fulfilment of LTIP 2018 performance conditions and confirmation of vesting. - Review of the CEO's proposals for remuneration and other terms of employment of the other members of Group management for Board approval. - Review of the CEO's proposals for the principles of compensation of other employees. - Review and approval of the CEO's proposals for 2021 LTIP awards - Preparation of proposals for the CEO's remuneration. - Frequent contacts, ongoing dialogue and decisions outside of formal meetings to provide oversight and approvals for remuneration issues as presented by Group management.